alphagov/paas-team-manual/source/team/comms_lead_role.html.md

 1. The subscribers on statuspage will get the notifications

 ## If you need to escalate to SMT on call:
-1. If you need to escalate to SMT (for example, if its affecting coronavirus services) - go to [rotas app](https://rotas.cloudapps.digital/teams/techops-management-escalations) and select the current on call individual to get their contact info
+1. If you need to escalate to SMT (for example, if its affecting coronavirus services) - go to [rotas app](https://rotas.cloudapps.digital/teams/techops-management-escalations) and select the current on call individual to get their contact info.
+Only in hours.

-## Don’t forget:
-1. Your aim is to do just enough support out of hours to get through to working hours :)
-1. You can update the x-gov slack paas channel if relevant

 ## Response times for P1 incidents